siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

       sections:
         My_first_section:
           base_sections: ['nomad.datamodel.data.EntryData', 'nomad.datamodel.metainfo.eln.Sample']

+        My_second_section:
+        My_third_section:
     ```

 ??? info "4.
-Sections can contain quantities, other sections, and subsections"
+Each section can contain quantities, other sections, and subsections."
-    Each section contains a set of quantites that need to be captured by the ELN.
+    Each section can contain a set of quantites that need to be captured by the ELN.
 The quantities represent the parameters of your measurement or processing conditions.
-In addition, sections can also **include** subsections.
+In addition, sections **can also contain** subsections.
+When including subsections, you need to tell NOMAD the subsections you included are themselves a section.
+How?
+By including the keyword `sections:` in the next indented line (see bottom example).

     NOMAD syntax is: